 The Remarkable Story of a True Hero of American Aviation

-After the World War II, Voris was personally chosen by Admiral Chester Nimitz to start the Blue Angels and to lead them, first in prop planes and later in jets.
-The story of his efforts is as exciting as it is inspirational, and it’s told here in meticulous detail and with great humor.
-Today the Blue Angels still follow traditions he established.
+While his World War II experience alone could comprise a book, Butch may be best known for his efforts in the creation of the naval air demonstration team, the Blue Angels.
+After the war, Voris was personally chosen by Admiral Nimitz to start the Blue Angels and to lead them, first in prop planes and later in jets.
+The story of his efforts is as exciting as it is inspirational, and it's told here in meticulous detail and with great humor.
+Today the Blue Angels still follow traditions established by Butch.

-Voris dedicated his life to his work, and here, finally, is the remarkable, previously untold account of this true American aviation pioneer and hero: a man whose life had unparalleled influence on naval aviation and whose legacy continues to inspire millions of Americans each year.
+Butch's involvement in military flight didn't end with the Blue Angels; he became a major player in the development of the F-14 Tomcat and NASA's Lunar Explorer Module for Grumman.
+Butch dedicated his life to his work, and here, finally, is the remarkable, untold account of this true American aviation pioneer and hero: a man whose life had unparalleled influence on naval aviation and whose legacy continues to inspire millions of Americans each year.